Loket Castle: From the 18th century up to modern times

 In 1725 the castle was burned down and only the ground floor and the underground of the castle remained.
 In the beginning of the 19th century the Margrave's House was then rebuilt and a museum of porcelain established.
 In 1788 a proposal for the reconstruction of the castle into a town prison was put forward, and the work was finished in 1822.
 During that time a palace called the Stone Chamber in the vicinity of the tower was pulled down and other buildings were lowered by one storey.

-The prison was abolished in 1948.
-Since 1968 the castle was administered by the Ancient Monuments Departments in Plzeň.
-The turning point for the improvement and opening up of the castle came in 1992 when it was returned to the town of Loket once again.
-The town founded the Loket Castle Foundation which was later transformed into a common welfare corporation.
+The prison was closed down in 1948.
+From 1968 on, the castle was administered by the Ancient Monuments Departments in Plzeň.
+The turning point for the improvement and opening up of the castle came in 1992, when it was once again returned to the town of Loket.
+The town established the Loket Castle Foundation, which was later transformed into a common welfare corporation.